MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-7320.md

 -->

-As a warehouse supervisor, use the report to:
+Warehouse supervisors use the report to:

-* Monitor the quantity of items in the adjustment bin to ensure that any discrepancies are quickly identified and addressed
+* Monitor the quantity of items in the adjustment bin and quickly find and address discrepancies.
-* Analyze the root causes of discrepancies and implement corrective actions to prevent future discrepancies
+* Analyze the root causes of discrepancies and take corrective action and prevent future discrepancies.
-* Optimize warehouse processes, such as receiving, picking, and shipping, to reduce errors and improve accuracy
+* Optimize warehouse processes, such as receiving, picking, and shipping, and reduce errors and improve accuracy.

-As an inventory accountant, use the report to:
+Inventory managers use the report to:

-* Monitor the quantity of items in the adjustment bin to ensure that inventory records are accurate and up-to-date
+* Monitor the quantity of items in the adjustment bin and ensure that inventory records are accurate and up-to-date.
-* Help reconcile inventory records with physical inventory counts and make necessary adjustments to ensure accurate financial reporting
+* Help reconcile inventory records with physical inventory counts and make adjustments to ensure accurate financial reporting.
-* Optimize inventory management processes, such as ordering and replenishing, to reduce discrepancies and improve accuracy
+* Optimize inventory management processes, such as ordering and replenishing, and reduce discrepancies and improve accuracy.

-As a warehouse manager, use the report to:
+Warehouse managers use the report to:

-* Monitor the quantity of items in the adjustment bin to ensure that inventory records are accurate and up-to-date
+* Monitor the quantity of items in the adjustment bin and ensure that inventory records are accurate and up-to-date
-* Identify any trends or patterns in discrepancies and implement corrective actions to prevent future discrepancies
+* Identify trends or patterns in discrepancies and take action and prevent future discrepancies.
-* Optimize warehouse processes and inventory management strategies for improved efficiency and accuracy
+* Optimize warehouse processes and inventory management strategies for improved efficiency and accuracy.

 ## Try the report